 We learn love from God, for God is love.
 We love one another for we are born of God.
 He has shown us His love by sending His only begotten Son into the world so that we might live through Him, our sins forgiven.
 God dwells in us and His love is perfected in us.
 We know we dwell in God because He has given us of His Spirit.
 See 1 John 4:7-21

-Such love builds us together and creates the environment needed for unhindered flow of the Spirit.
-It is a taste of heaven on earth.
+Our relationships with one another reflect God’s love.
+Such love builds us together and creates the environment needed for unhindered participation in the flow of the Spirit.

-Life in the world to come will be completely harmonious.
-We look forward to being changed or resurrected (1 Cor 15:50-58) living in our regenerated (Mt 19:28) glorified bodies (Php 3:20-21), God with us in the new heaven and new earth (Rev 21-2).
+Life in the world to come will be completely harmonious agape, God with us in the new heaven and new earth (Revelation 21 and 22 ).
+We look forward to being changed or resurrected (1 Cor 15:50-58) living in our regenerated (Mt 19:28) glorified bodies (Php 3:20-21) eternally.